Learn All About Relocation to Homer, Alaska

 See Beautiful Scenery Every Day

 The Kachemak Bay area has some of the most beautiful scenery on the Kenai Peninsula.
 The vista includes snowcapped mountains, their tops hidden behind a thick soup of low rolling white clouds, and the bluish white glaciers iridescently glowing in the morning sunlight.
+We have the most beautiful sunrises and sunsets in the world right here in Homer.
 On clear days you can see the active volcano St. Augustine in the distance.

 Feed Mind, Body, and Soul

 For the younger family members, Homer has many schools to choose from – public and private.
 Our schools are small and safe.
 Homer High is one of the top rated schools on the Kenai Peninsula.
 Homer also has a variety of churches to suit your spiritual needs.
 Homer has become a haven for the retirement community.
 The state provides a dividend from oil revenues, and there is no state income tax.
-Homer is especially liked because it is safe and has a strong sense of community.
+Homer is especially liked because it is safe, has a strong sense of community and is one of the most beautiful places in the world!

 Long term rates are just a phone call a way!
 Give us a call and speak to a “real” person, and one of our friendly staff will be more than happy to assist you in finding accommodations.
 Ask about our long-term winter rates while you shop for your new home.
 We look forward to meeting you!